renataberoli/bug_catcher/README.md

 <br>

 ### About the project
-This project is a Pet-project that I created to learn more about the Django framework.
-Bug catcher is an issue tracker inspired by GitHub Issues and designed with the primary goal of improving my development skills.
+Bug catcher is a Pet-project inspired by GitHub Issues and designed with the primary goal of improving my skills in Django framework.

 #### Sketch